September 1st, 2018 | Our Values

 Far too many children from under-resourced families lack the opportunity to exercise their gifts, or even identify them.
 The talents are unused and unsuspected.
 But they need not remain so.

 Arete Scholars exists to aid under-supported children in the discovery, development, and use of their unique gifts and talents.
-Founded in 2010, our corporate and foundation partners have helped us grant nearly 18,000 K-12 scholarships worth about $87 million to children in need.
+Founded in 2010, our corporate and foundation partners have helped us grant more than 20,000 K-12 scholarships worth $88 million to children in need.
 The scores of success stories are our reward, as we watch our kids discover opportunity ̶ many for the first time ̶ and thrive in challenging new learning environments.

 Some Arete scholars have escaped unsafe school settings, while others are now flourishing in smaller classes.
 Many are encountering and conquering demanding new academic challenges, while many more are thriving in extracurricular arts and athletic programs.
 In urban, rural, and suburban settings alike, thousands of students are learning what it means to dream, to excel, and to strive toward a goal.